-“And it came to pass, when Jabin king of Hazor had heard those things, that he sent to Jobab king of Madon, and to the king of Shimron, and to the king of Achshaph,”
+And it came to passe, when Iabin king of Hazor had heard those things, that hee sent to Iobab king of Madon, and to the king of Shimron, & to the king of Achshaph, Joshua 11:1 (KJV)

 Jabin, King of Hazor: Jabin was the ruler of Hazor, a significant city in Canaan located in the north.
 Hazor was known for its military strength and strategic importance.
-Jabin heard about the victories of the Israelites in the south and realized that his city might be the next target.
+Jabin heard about the victories of the Israelites in the south and realised that his city might be the next target.

 God’s Faithfulness: Throughout the book of Joshua, we see God’s faithfulness in fulfilling His promises to the Israelites.
 The conquest of Canaan was part of God’s plan to give the land to His chosen people.
 Despite the opposition faced by the Israelites, God remained with them and ensured their victory.